 If you prefer a more personal experience with the horses of Mackinac Island, you may enjoy a horseback riding tour!
 You can take a guided tour or go solo.
 Children must be at least 10 years old and 50” tall to ride.
 Check out Jack’s Livery Stable or Cindy’s Riding Stable for more information.

 A fun horse experience for the family on Mackinac Island is to drive your own horse-drawn buggy.
 This is a great way to experience the Island at your own pace.
 Check out Jack’s Livery Stable for more information.

-When you're planning your Mackinac Island trip with kids, you're likely thinking about the perfect place to stay.
+When you're planning your Mackinac Island trip with kids and you're looking for the best Mackinac Island accommodations, look no further.
 The Mackinac House is the perfect luxury hotel on Mackinac Island for your family and kids!
 The Mackinac House is tucked into peaceful Market Street, just one block from downtown Mackinac Island.
 Kids will love hearing the clip-clop of the horses as they walk past the hotel, and parents will love the tranquility our hotel offers by being behing Main Street.
 You won't find a better place to stay on Mackinac Island with kids!